liufengting/FTIndicator/README.md

 | Progress | <img src="/ScreenShots/Landscape/progress_L_L.jpg" width="300"/> | <img src="/ScreenShots/Landscape/progress_D_L.jpg" width="300"/> |
 | Toast | <img src="/ScreenShots/Landscape/toast_L_L.jpg" width="300"/> | <img src="/ScreenShots/Landscape/toast_D_L.jpg" width="300"/> |

-# 3 IN 1

- * If you want use all three of the indicators, use `FTIndicator` .
- * Also, `FTNotificationIndicator`, `FTProgressIndicator` and `FTToastIndicator` are able to work separately.
-Use them all your will.

----

-* FTIndicator
-	* FTNotificationIndicator
-	* FTProgressIndicator
-	* FTToastIndicator

----

 # Installation